zakalbi/pokemon-hotdog/README.md

 `./README.md`
     - A file to spin new people up on the app/project.
 You will usually find things like install instructions and other resources here.

+`*.css`
+    - Imported as needed in to components; allows us to style a component.